10 Quintessentially Parisian Things to Do in Paris, France

 Without question, the Louvre is home to one of the finest art collections in the world, and it should not be missed.

-Pro tip: if you want to avoid the crowds, visit first thing in the morning, right when the doors open!
+MADDY'S TIP: If you want to avoid the crowds, visit first thing in the morning, right when the doors open.
+Even better, book this skip-the-line tour of the Louvre to see the highlights with an expert guide.

-Nothing beats sitting at one of Paris’s many outdoor cafรฉs, with a cup of coffee (or a glass of red wine), good company (or a good book), and the best people watching you could hope for.
+Nothing beats sitting at one of Paris's many outdoor cafés, with a cup of coffee (or a glass of red wine), good company (or a good book), and the best people watching you could hope for.
+Here's my complete list of where to eat in Paris!

-Just make sure not to choose a cafรฉ too close to any of the city’s main tourist attractions, because you’ll end up paying double!
-More on avoiding tourist trap restaurants here.
+Just make sure not to choose a café too close to any of the city's main tourist attractions, because you'll end up paying double!
+More on how to avoid tourist trap restaurants here.

 There are twenty different arrondissements (neighborhoods) in Paris, so there's no way you can explore all of them in one trip.
 Instead, I'd recommend choosing a few different ones that you'd like to discover in-depth, on foot.

-- the 7th – for the Eiffel Tower and many other famous tourist attractions
+- The 7th: To climb the Eiffel Tower and many other famous tourist attractions

-- the 6th – for Saint Germain-des-Prรฉs, a chic, trendy area filled with galleries, bookstores, cafรฉs, artisanal shops, and markets
+- The 6th: For Saint Germain-des-Prés, a chic, trendy area filled with galleries, bookstores, cafés, artisanal shops, and markets

-- the 18th – for Montmartre, a charming, artsy area with great views of Paris and cute cafรฉs
+- The 18th: For Montmartre, a charming, artsy area with great views of Paris and cute cafés

-- the 5th & 6th – for the Latin Quarter, which offers cheap eats and medieval vibes
+- The 5th & 6th: For the Latin Quarter, which offers cheap eats, medieval vibes, and my favorite crêpe shop (Little Breizh).

 7. Hang out at Canal Saint-Martin